tomrndom/osf-website/src/pages/about/staff/index.md

     picture: /img/about-staff/SunnyCai.jpg
     title: Marketing Associate
   - description: >-
-      Danny is the Ecosystem Manager for the OpenStack Foundation, from Tyler, TX.
+      Danny is the Ecosystem Manager for the Open Infrastructure Foundation, from Tyler, TX.
 He attended The  University of Texas at San Antonio and spent close to seven years at Rackspace where he held  Support, Business Development and Marketing roles.
 He has joined the Foundation team to focus  on nurturing